-Variety of species helps fill all the niches (ecological role) in their environment.
-For example, this includes anything from predation, decomposition, parasitism and mutualism.
+Variety of species helps fill all the niches (ecological roles) in their environment.
+For example, this includes anything from predation, decomposition, parasitism, and mutualism.
 And this is no different from human societies with the different roles we play.

-There’s also significant benefits for pharmaceutical products related to biodiversity and richness of species.
-For example, about ¼ of the drugs we commonly use today were originally derived from plants such as in those in tropical rainforests.
+There are also significant benefits for pharmaceutical products related to biodiversity and the richness of species.
+For example, about ¼ of the drugs we commonly use today were originally derived from plants such as those in tropical rainforests.